cee-studio/cee-bot/interactions/mentorship-channel/README.md

 ### `cmd-set.c` - Set the application commands the users may use for editing their channel

-* Modify `cmds/` JSON files to change how the application commands are structured
+* Modify `cmd.json` to change how the mentorship channel application commands are structured
 * Run `./cmd-set`